 Commercial Diving Accidents

-Commercial (also called professional) diving is an occupation that involves underwater construction, scientific research, etc. According to the Occupational Health and Safety Administration (OSHA), commercial divers are subject to a multitude of accidents and injuries.
+Commercial diving is an occupation that involves underwater construction, scientific research, and more.
+Per the Occupational Health and Safety Administration (OSHA), commercial divers are subject to a multitude of accidents.
 Offshore diving, a branch of professional diving, is used by the oil and gas industry in the exploration and production sector.
 Divers receive special training and are used mainly in the Gulf of Mexico.
 Although any type of professional diving is dangerous, offshore diving is one of the most hazardous occupations in the professional diving industry.

 Commercial Diving Health Risks

 According to OSHA, commercial divers are exposed to a variety of health concerns.

 Like recreational divers, offshore divers are subject to:

 - Respiratory issues

 Additionally, they may suffer injuries related to construction such as burn injuries and crush injuries.
 Because of decreased visibility and other environmental factors, offshore construction, and demolition is significantly more dangerous than what takes place on dry land.